Skip to content

 Many tax firms store client data with third-party providers — cloud-based tax software, document management platforms, payroll processors, or IT support vendors.
 Under the FTC Safeguards Rule, you are responsible for ensuring these vendors maintain adequate security, and your WISP must document how you oversee them.

+When evaluating cloud storage specifically, verify your provider's compliance posture before relying on it for client data.
+Our analysis of securing tax client portals and sensitive data covers what to look for in vendor agreements and security certifications.
 A vendor who cannot provide a SOC 2 Type II report or equivalent third-party security attestation should be treated as a high-risk relationship and documented as such in your WISP's risk register.

 Common WISP Mistakes That Create Compliance Gaps